RBos10/NOC-NSF_Hackaton/README.md

 # NOC-NSF_Hackaton

-Here you will find the datasets,assignments and software needed to complete this Hackaton.
+Here you will find the datasets, assignments and software needed to complete this Hackaton.

 ## Datasets
 The datasets can be found [here](Datasets)